coherence-community/coherence-demo/README.md

 mvn exec:exec
 ```

+> Note: If you wish to run against an older Coherence CE version than 22.09 or older than Coherence GE 14.1.1.2206.1, then *must* first use `git checkout v5.0.1` to use the
+> current 5.0.1 release that supports these older versions.

 The following screenshot shows the application running with 5 cache servers started.

 ![Coherence Demo](assets/coherence-demo.png "Coherence Demo")

-A Coherence Cache server and HTTP server are started on port 8080 for serving REST and application data.
+A Coherence Cache server and HTTP server are started on port 8080 for serving application data.
 When the Cache server starts, the application loads on the default web browser at http://127.0.0.1:8080/application/index.html.

 The following features are available to demonstrate in the application: